Yamato-Security/hayabusa/README.md

 So for example, if a user wants to scan `Security.evtx`, only rules that specify `Channel: Security` will be used.
 There is no point in loading other detection rules, for example rules that only look for events in the `Application` log, etc...
 Note that channel fields (Ex: `Channel: Security`) are not **explicitly** defined inside original Sigma rules.
 For Sigma rules, channel and event IDs fields are **implicitly** defined with `service` and `category` fields under `logsource`.
-(Ex: service: security`)
+(Ex: `service: security`)
-When curating Sigma rules in the [hayabusa-rules](https://github.com/Yamato-Security/hayabusa-rules) repository, we deabstract the `logsource` field and explicitly define the channel and event ID fields.
+When curating Sigma rules in the [hayabusa-rules](https://github.com/Yamato-Security/hayabusa-rules) repository, we de-abstract the `logsource` field and explicitly define the channel and event ID fields.
 We explain how and why we do this in-depth [here](https://github.com/Yamato-Security/sigma-to-hayabusa-converter).

 Currently, there are only two detection rules that do not have `Channel` defined and are intended to scan all `.evtx` files are the following: